 Tips and Tricks

 - Cut the fries into the right thickness.
 Peel and cut into semi-thin fries.
-You don't want them to be too thin that they overcook and you don't want them to be too thick where they are soggy.
+You don't want them to be too thin that they overcook, and you don't want them to be too thick where they are soggy.

-- Use a high rimmed pot.
+- Use a high-rimmed pot.
 Once upon a time, I made the mistake of trying to fry potatoes in a small pot.
 The oil boiled over once I added the potatoes (because they have moisture), and I set my stove on fire.
 If you ever encounter something similar, do not add water!
 Just smother the fire with a large pot lid.

 - Fill the pot no more than a quarter with oil.
-This gives you ¾ of the pot empty which is a safe amount for frying.
+This gives you ยพ of the pot empty, which is a safe amount for frying.
+Do not leave the oil unattended.
+Never fry any food without being present.
+The oil can catch on fire.

 - Add the fries when the oil is ready.
 You can test the oil by dipping part of the fry in the oil.
 If the oil starts to bubble, then the oil is ready.

 - Don't add too many sliced potatoes into the oil all at once.
 It's better to cook the potatoes in small batches.
-The fries are done when they are golden brown and float to the top.
+The fries are done when golden brown and float to the top.

 - Don't mix the french fries frequently while they are frying.
 This tends to cause the fries to break apart.
 I mix my fries once halfway through the frying process.